-Students' engagement as measured by reading achievement was not a part of the Fidelity rating but is included (Appendix B) to contextualize the fidelity rating by school.
-The mean achievement in the district exceeded Istation expected results (see Tables B1 and B2).
-When considering these results by school the results are the same.
-The use of curriculum and the fidelity of implementation affect reading achievement (see Table B3).
+Students engagement as measured by reading achievement was not a part of the Fidelity rating but is included (Appendix C) to contextualize the fidelity rating by school.
+The mean achievement in the district exceeded Istation expected results (see Tables C1 and C2).
+When considering these results by school by ISIP ER and ISIP AR the results are the same.
+The use of curriculum and the fidelity of implementation effect reading achievement (see Table C3).